-Leucaenaleucocephala known as “multipurpose tree” Jones et al, (1976) due to its diverse use, is one of the numerous legume grains and shrubs that are in abundance in Nigeria playing a very important role in ecological and biodiversity conservation as well as in ruminant farming in the country.
-L. leucocephala was reported capable of producing about 3-5 tonnes seeds ha-1yr-1 and high crude protein (CP) value of 28 to 45% (Widin, 2004).
+Leucaenaleucocephala known as “multipurpose tree”, Jones et al. (1976) due to its diverse use, is one of the numerous legume grains and shrubs that are in abundance in Nigeria playing a very important role in ecological and biodiversity conservation as well as in ruminant farming in the country.
+The L. leucocephala was reported capable of producing about 3-5 tonnes seeds ha-1yr-1 and high crude protein value of 28 to 45% (Widin, 2004).
 It is promoted extensively for reforestation, rural development programmes and ruminant production.
 It has rapid growth with the overall leaves and twigs yield averaging 0.92 kg/plant after a year of establishment in pot with 23.34 percent of crude protein (Widin, 2004).
-Leucaenaleucocephala could be incorporated into the diet of rabbit.
+The Leucaenaleucocephala could be incorporated into rabbit diets.
 Leucaena, being a legume, is rich in proteins and other nutrients.
 Jones (1979) showed that Leucaena leaves have been fed to livestock with some degree of success.
 Equally too, Glasby (1975) report that the use of Leucaenaleucocephala at high dietary levels from 40% upward has been limited by the toxic amino acid named mimosine present in its leaves, stems and seeds.
 Otesile and Akapokodje (1987) indicate that in spite of the nutritive potential of Leucaenaleucocephala, its use by cattle as feed may result in certain undesirable effects.
 Leucaena levels should not exceed 30% for ruminants, 20% for rabbits, and 75% for poultry on a dry matter basis (Barry, 1987).
 The anti-nutritional factor present therein, i.e. mimosine, has limited the percentage that can be included in the diet.
 However, some animals have built resistance with microorganisms that can degrade the mimosine and its product (Palmer, et al., 1986).
 Hence this work is aimed at determining the growth performance of rabbits using graded levels of leuceanaleucocephalaseed supplemented diets.

 MATERIALS AND METHODS